HannahGuo/Idol-Recognition/README.md

 *Note that PyInstaller has a thing where [it may be seen as a trojan by your antivirus](https://stackoverflow.com/questions/43777106/program-made-with-pyinstaller-now-seen-as-a-trojan-horse-by-avg).
 There is no malicious code in this project (see all the files), but if this is an issue you can try out the code on the `console_approach` branch (which doesn't use Pyinstaller) or download the .exe directly.
 The given .exe should not raise a virus error.*

+I've also included a copy of the executable on [the release page](https://github.com/HannahGuo/Idol-Recognition/releases/tag/v1.0.0).

 ## Project Structure
 ### Main Branch